kimdurante/gis-workshop-waml-template/content/accessioning.md

 ### Staging Data

-Make a directory for the collection on a staging environment.<br/>
+Create a new directory folder) for the collection.
 Example: California_Farmland_Mapping_2012

-In the collection directory, make a folder for each layer using the DRUID as the name.
+In the directory, make a folder for each layer using the DRUID as the name.
 In each DRUID folder, make a folder called ```temp```.

 Example:
 ```